-The ACRL Conference is always trying different things to enhance your experience.
+ACRL is always trying different things to enhance your experience.
 Give something new a whirl and expand your possibilities.

 FREE Professional Headshots

-Back by popular demand, this an executive photo portrait-taking experience.
-You will be greeted by makeup and hair professionals who will quickly make sure you are looking your best, then photographed by a professional photographer.
+Back by popular demand, this is a first-come, first-served executive portrait-taking experience in the exhibit hall.
+If desired, makeup professionals will quickly make sure you are looking your best, then you will be photographed by a professional photographer.
 At the iPad kiosk you will be able to email your photo to yourself and/or immediately upload it to your social media accounts.
 You will also receive a free print.
 ACRL makes you look good!

 Pitch the Editor!

-ACRL’s Content Strategist, Erin Nevius, will be on-hand for quick meetings to discuss your idea for a book or webinar that will help academic libraries around the world improve their services and offerings, emerging trends you’re seeing, or your innovative research on the profession and its needs.
-No need to bring anything but yourself, your thoughts, and preparation for a 5- to 10-minute discussion about your concept.
-Slots are limited, sign up today!
-Ideas are always welcome—contact Erin at email@example.com anytime to talk about publishing and presenting opportunities.
+ACRL’s Content Strategist, Erin Nevius, is available to discuss your idea for a book or webinar that will help academic libraries around the world improve their services and offerings, emerging trends you’re seeing, or your innovative research on the profession and its needs.
+Please prepare for a 5- to 10-minute discussion about your concept.
+Ideas are always welcome, but these slots are limited, sign up today!

 Team Trivia Night